giovannicatalani/CAE_ROM/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This repository contains the implementation of a Deep Learning Framework based on Convolutional Autoencoder (CAE) for the generation of a non-linear and efficient ROM for the prediction of the unsteady aerodynamic simulations.
-The description of the problem and the dataset can be found in the Thesis of G.Catalani "Machine Learning based local reduced order modeling for the prediction of unsteady aerodynamic loads " http://resolver.tudelft.nl/uuid:cd5bf762-ab2a-4c9e-8b51-58a173440830 .
+The description of the problem and the dataset can be found in the Thesis of G.Catalani **"Machine Learning based local reduced order modeling for the prediction of unsteady aerodynamic loads"** http://resolver.tudelft.nl/uuid:cd5bf762-ab2a-4c9e-8b51-58a173440830 .
 This model represents an extension of the linear models based on the Proper Orthogonal Decomposition and Neural Networks presented in the thesis.

 <img src="https://github.com/giovannicatalani/CAE_ROM/blob/main/Images/readme_cae_rom.png" width="600" />